obeidjad/drone_project_final/README.md

 # TESTING
 -Testing compatibility between the image processing and sending constant V

--Testing the optical flow(Done, LK is not good here, replace it with GF)
 # Semi-Autonomous Drone Pilot

 This ROS package is for a semi-autonomous drone pilot for the Parrot Bebop 2 using image processing (OpenCV) and unsupervised machine learning (Clustering).